Build a CI/CD pipeline with GitOps on Terraform Cloud

 Create a repository for PRJ B and push the Terraform code (Team B)

-Write Terraform code for PRJ B.
+Write the Terraform code for PRJ B.

 directory structure